On the Galois-module structure of polydifferentials of Artin-Schreier-Mumford curves, modular and integral representation theory: Computations on cohomology

 The above defined elements are seen as polynomials by expanding them as powerseries and truncate the powers of $t$ greater than $2n$.
-Hence, for a fixed $i$, $1\leq i \leq \lf \frac{2n-1}{p} \rf +1$ and by allowing $k$ to vary, we obtain a Jordan block $J_p$.
-The remaining block is $J_r$.
-So the structure of $\Sigma_P$ is given by
+These polynomials, depending on $i$ and $k$, have degree $pi-k$.
+Their degrees start from degree one ($i=1,k=p-1$) to $2n-1$ ($i= \lf \frac{2n-1}{p} \rf +1, k=p-r$).